• Skip to primary navigation

 This healthy mac and cheese recipe uses butternut squash, unrefined flour, greek yogurt, and all clean eating ingredients to make the best healthy mac and cheese ever!
 This is the NUMBER ONE recipe I get asked to #makeithealthy!

-Healthy Mac And Cheese | This healthy mac and cheese recipe uses butternut squash, unrefined flour, greek yogurt, and all clean eating ingredients to make the best healthy mac and cheese ever!
-This is the NUMBER ONE recipe I get asked to #makeithealthy! | A Sweet Pea Chef
+This healthy mac and cheese recipe uses butternut squash, unrefined flour, greek yogurt, and all clean eating ingredients to make the best healthy mac and cheese ever!
+This is the NUMBER ONE recipe I get asked to #makeithealthy! this RECIPE

 First and foremost, I'd like to just say how incredibly awesome I think you are.